istillmissyou/shop_api/README.md

 ![Workflow](https://github.com/istillmissyou/test_guru/actions/workflows/test_guru_workflow.yml/badge.svg)

-# API магазинов
+# API shops

-## Описание
+## Description

-* **GET /api/v1/city/** — получение всех городов из базы
+* **GET /api/v1/city/** — getting all cities from the database
-* **POST /api/v1/city/** — создание города
+* **POST /api/v1/city/** — creating a city
-* **GET /api/v1/city/city_id/street/** —  получение всех улиц города; (city_id —
+* **GET /api/v1/city/city_id/street/** —  getting all the streets of the city
-идентификатор города)
-*  **POST /api/v1/city/city_id/street/** —  создание улицы в городе; (city_id —
+* **POST /api/v1/city/city_id/street/** —  creating a street in the city
-идентификатор города)
-* **POST /api/v1/shop/** —  создание магазина; Данный метод получает json c объектом магазина, в ответ возвращает данные созданной записи
+* **POST /api/v1/shop/** —  creating a store; This method receives a json with a store object, returns the data of the created record in response
-* **GET /api/v1/shop/?street=&city=&open=0/1** — получение списка магазинов.
+* **GET /api/v1/shop/?street=&city=&open=0/1** — getting a list of stores.
-I. Метод принимает параметры для фильтрации. Параметры не обязательны. В случае отсутствия параметров выводится все магазины, если хоть один параметр есть, то по нему выполнятся фильтрации.
-II. Важно! В объекте каждого магазина выводится название города и улицы, а не id записей.
-III. Параметр open: 0 - закрыт, 1 - открыт. Данный статус определяет исход из параметров «Врем открытия», «Врем закрытия» и текущего времени сервера.

-Использована технология JWT-токена
+I. The method accepts parameters for filtering.
+Parameters are optional.
+If there are no parameters, all stores are displayed, if there is at least one parameter , then filtering will be performed on it.
+II.
+Important!
+The name of the city and street is displayed in the object of each store, not the id of the records.
+III.
+Parameter open: 0 - closed, 1 - open.
+This status determines the outcome of the parameters "Opening Time", "Closing Time" and the current server time.

+JWT token technology is used
-* **POST /api/auth/users/** — создание пользователя
+* **POST /api/auth/users/** — creating a user
-* **POST /api/auth/jwt/create/** — передать username и password пользователя. В полученном токене скопировать "access" и вставить в Headers где `KEY` добавить `Authorization`, в поле `VALUE` добавить `Bearer access`, где access вставить с полученного токена. Теперь можно отправлять запросы!
+* **POST /api/auth/jwt/create/** — pass the username and password of the user.
+In the received token, copy "access" and paste it into Headers where `KEY` add `Authorization`, in the `VALUE` field add `Bearer access`, where access is inserted from the received token.
+Now you can send requests!

-## Использованные технологии
+## Technologies

 * Python 3.10.6
 * Django 4.1.2